The Townsville Chamber is an a-political member-based organisation working to continually improve business conditions in Townsville.

 The entrepreneurial spirit we find in today’s local business and industry was present when the Townsville Chamber was founded in 1882.
 As one of city’s oldest institutions, the Chamber has helped Townsville developed, grow and prosper.

 Construction on the Ogden Street CBD Bus Hub starts.
+Bus Hub will provide passengers set down and pick up in close proximity to Flinders Street.

 Chamber holds discussions with State Govt regarding new Procurement Policy to benefit regional businesses.

 Young Chamber Committee transforms into the Chamber’s Project Committee (CPC).
+The CPC is focused on supporting future generations of business.

 Chamber signs is third Memorandum of Understanding with the Port Moresby Chamber of Commerce and Industry.